OpenLiberty/space-sentry-challenge/instructions/README.md

 ## Setup

 1. Plug TP Link Router to a power source, Internet connection is optional.
+Place the TP Link Router closer to the two devices.
 2. Plug Raspberry Pi to a power source.
 It should play an Open Liberty animation in loop after a couple of minutes.
 2. Plug the Gigabyte box to a power source with monitor, keyboard and mouse connected.
 3. Connect the USB hub of the targets to a power source.
 When powered on and connected to the wifi, target #1 should be in standing position while rest of the targets are in resting position.